kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 You might have disabled a constraint instead of dropping and recreating it for bulk loading data.
 This is fine, if you remember to enable it correctly.

-- See [If you don't specify, WITH CHECK is assumed for new constraints, and WITH NOCHECK is assumed for re-enabled constraints 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/alter-table-transact-sql#with-check--with-nocheck){:target="_blank" rel="noopener"} by Microsoft.
+- See [If you don't specify, WITH CHECK is assumed for new constraints, and WITH NOCHECK is assumed for re-enabled constraints 🗗](https://learn.microsoft.com/en-us/sql/t-sql/statements/alter-table-transact-sql#with-check--with-nocheck){:target="_blank" rel="noopener"} by Microsoft
 - See [Can you trust your constraints? 🗗](https://sqlserverfast.com/blog/hugo/2007/03/can-you-trust-your-constraints/){:target="_blank" rel="noopener"} by Hugo Kornelis
 - See [The Whys and Wherefores of Untrusted or Disabled Constraints 🗗](https://www.red-gate.com/hub/product-learning/sql-prompt/the-whys-and-wherefores-of-untrusted-or-disabled-constraints){:target="_blank" rel="noopener"} by Phil Factor at Redgate